In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 2. Black Rock State Park

-There’s unfettered natural beauty in the north of Watertown at this 444-acre park on the site of a graphite mine first worked in the middle of the 17th century.
+There’s unfettered natural beauty in the north of Watertown at this 444-acre park.
+Black Rock State Park is on the site of a graphite mine first worked in the mid-17th century.

 At the heart of the park is Black Rock Pond, a place for swimming and fishing in summer, walled by high rocky ledges growing hemlock pine and oak.

-The name Black Rock comes from the dark outline of one such cliff-top, rewarding you with marvellous views over the Naugatuck Valley to Thomaston, as well as much of Watertown and the city of Waterbury, to the south-east.
+The name Black Rock comes from the dark outline of one such cliff-top.
+From here you’ll get marvelous views over the Naugatuck Valley to Thomaston, as well as much of Watertown and the city of Waterbury, to the south-east.

-You can venture into the park on the long Mattatuck Trail, which we’ll talk about in more detail below, and there’s a 78-site camp ground open in summer.
+You can venture into the park on the long Mattatuck Trail, which I’ll talk about in more detail below, and there’s a 78-site campground open in summer.

 3. Waterbury

-“The Brass City” is on Waterbury’s doorstep, and has the kind of culture you’d want from one of the ten largest urban centres in New England.
+Brass City is on Waterbury’s doorstep, and has the kind of culture you’d want from one of the ten largest urban centers in New England.

-Make a bee-line for the eclectic Mattatack Museum, which highlights the Waterbury area’s 300+ years of European history, but also has a formidable art collection, with works by Alexander Calder, John Frederick Kensett, Erastus Salisbury Field and Yves Tanguy.
+I’d make a bee-line for the eclectic Mattatuck Museum, which highlights the Waterbury area’s 300+ years of European history.
+There’s also a formidable art collection here, with works by Alexander Calder, John Frederick Kensett, Erastus Salisbury Field, and Yves Tanguy.

-In The Brass City it’s a given that the city’s main museum should have a vast button collection, running to 15,000 pieces and amassed by the now defunct Button Museum.
+In Brass City it’s a given that the city’s main museum should have a vast button collection.
+This runs to 15,000 pieces, and was amassed by the now defunct Button Museum.

 Waterbury’s crowning glory is the Palace Theater, an extremely opulent live entertainment venue opened in 1922 and restored at a cost of $30m in 2004.